camptocamp/c2cgeoportal/doc/developer/build_release.rst

             merge -m "Merge <src> and <dst> branches" \
             <rev 1> <rev 2>

-     Remove the import and replace the core od the methode by ``pass`` in the generated file.
+     Remove the import and replace the core of the method by ``pass`` in the generated file.

      And finally add the new file.